Gas meter: Ultrasonic flow meters

 Ultrasonic flow meters are more complex than meters that are purely mechanical, as they require significant signal processing and computation capabilities.
 Ultrasonic meters measure the speed of gas movement by measuring the speed at which sound travels in the gaseous medium within the pipe.
-American Gas Association covers the proper usage and installation of these meters, and it specifies a standardised speed-of-sound calculation which predicts the speed of sound in a gas with a known pressure, temperature, and composition.
+The American Gas Association covers the proper usage and installation of these meters, and it specifies a standardised speed-of-sound calculation which predicts the speed of sound in a gas with a known pressure, temperature, and composition.

 The most elaborate types of ultrasonic flow meters average speed of sound over multiple paths in the pipe.
 The length of each path is precisely measured in the factory.
 Each path consists of an ultrasonic transducer at one end and a sensor at the other.
 The meter creates a 'ping' with the transducer and measures the time elapsed before the sensor receives the sonic pulse.
 Some of these paths point upstream so that the sum of the times of flight of the sonic pulses can be divided by the sum of the flight lengths to provide an average speed of sound in the upstream direction.
 This speed differs from the speed of sound in the gas by the velocity at which the gas is moving in the pipe.
 The other paths may be identical or similar, except that the sound pulses travel downstream.
 The meter then compares the difference between the upstream and downstream speeds to calculate the velocity of gas flow.

 Ultrasonic meters are high-cost and work best with no liquids present at all in the measured gas, so they are primarily used in high-flow, high-pressure applications such as utility pipeline meter stations, where the gas is always dry and lean, and where small proportional inaccuracies are intolerable due to the large amount of money at stake.
 The turndown ratio of an ultrasonic meter is probably the largest of any natural gas meter type, and the accuracy and range ability of a high-quality ultrasonic meter is actually greater than that of the turbine meters against which they are proven.

 Inexpensive varieties of ultrasonic meters are available as clamp-on flow meters, which can be used to measure flow in any diameter of pipe without intrusive modification.
 Such devices are based on two types of technology: (1) time of flight or transit time; and (2) cross correlation.
 Both technologies involve transducers that are simply clamped on to the pipe and programmed with the pipe size and schedule and can be used to calculate flow.
 Such meters can be used to measure almost any dry gas including natural gas, nitrogen, compressed air, and steam.
 Clamp-on meters are available for measuring liquid flow as well.